NOAA-PMEL/PyFerret/bench/README.md

 (using the `compare` program) saved to `*_diff.gif` files, and differences in output saved to `*.diff` files.

+Ideally there would be no `*_diff.gif` files because all the GIF plots are completely identical to the expected results.
+However, there are usually some of these plots due to inconsequential differences in the binary output.
+These `*_diff.gif` plots should be examined to see if there are any real differences in the plots, which are shown in bright solid red against a faded image of the original plot.
+Also, ideally the `*.diff` files are empty; if not, the differences should be examined for anything of real significance.

+To remove all the files generated from the testing, enter `make clean` when in the bench subdirectory.

 ### Manual/Displayed testing

 After building Ferret, make a few simple tests for command-line reading,